Idle North Charleston oil depot eyed for new riverfront hotel, offices and apartments

 "White Point ... is not yet ready to comment on the planned development but is excited about the opportunity in North Charleston," company spokeswoman Laura Graff said in an email.

-Maybank will ask the city's Planning Commission on Monday to consider changing the land use on the two parcels at 1002 and 4900 Virginia Ave. for a new project dubbed the Terminal Mixed Use development.
+Maybank will ask the city's Planning Commission on Monday to consider changing the land use on the two parcels at 1002 and 4900 Virginia Ave. for a new project that for now is being called the Terminal Mixed Use development.

 The property is currently zoned for heavy industrial use, but the project can't move forward without a land-use change for a planned development district.